Are you interested in learning new vocabulary for business English?

 Swag at an event refers to free promotional items and products given to attendees.

+VERY popular within business vocabulary.
 It’s an abbreviation for an analysis of your business’: Strengths, Weaknesses, Opportunities, Threats.

 When two people or companies combine their efforts and ideas to get additional advantages such as profits etc.